trevor050/ML-For-Dummies/dl-scripts/notes.md

 **What is it?**

 The input layer is the gateway for data into your neural network.
-Think of it as the greeter at a swanky event—it says "hi" to your data and shows it where to go.
+Think of it as the greeter at an event—it says "hi" to your data and shows it where to go.

 **Why do you need it?**